Lybrate - Dr.Nupur Gupta talks about Cervical Cancer.

 - The second stage usually lasts for about two hours, during which the cervix is minimally dilated and pushing begins.
 This stage lasts until the baby is out of the womb.

 - The third and the last stage is where the placenta is extracted and the umbilical cord is cut.

 Some common problems you may expect include injury or tearing of the vagina or cervix, need for episiotomy, vomiting, passing of motion, anesthetic complications, etc. However, what would remain etched in the mother’s memory would be the first sight of the baby.
-If you wish to discuss about any specific problem, you can consult a gynaecologist.

 What is Bacterial Vaginosis?